daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

-Here, the gcc-specific attribute `noinline` prevents the compiler to expand the function inline, so that the linker can find its code and does not complain anymore.
+Here, the gcc-specific attribute `noinline` prevents the compiler to expand the function inline, so that the linker can find it and does not complain anymore.

 ## A global strategy

 The gcc-specific attribute `noinline` is obviously not the final solution to our problem.

 A point worth noting here is that the strategy to reduce compilation time